charleso/git-training/index.md

 > What do you think will happen when we commit?

-> What happens if you delete a file that is in index?
+> What happens if you delete a file that is in index index?

 Index